-If we are able, NICHE will assist you in dealing with challenges with your school district due to homeschooling a special needs student.
+If we are able, Homeschool Iowa will assist you in dealing with challenges with your school district due to homeschooling a special needs student.
 We also recommend that you contact HSLDA.
 They have expert experience dealing with legal issues related to homeschooling special needs students and can be very helpful.

 A website offering educational and nutritional counseling designed to dramatically improve your child’s learning and behavior.

 Targeted website section devoted to special needs homeschooling.
 Included are resources for a wide variety of special education needs.

 Publisher of a special needs collection, including resources on autism, ADHD, Down's Syndrome, and more.

 A fee-based program based on one-on-one training to build cognitive skills required for learning